 They this complicated verbiage, because they want to appear educated in front of the group.
 In reality, though, they sound confusing.
-Instead, just use plain, every day language.
-(By the way, if you haven’t figured it out yet, the phrase above is just a complicated way to say Fearless Presentations.
+Instead, just use plain, everyday language.
+(By the way, if you haven't figured it out yet, the phrase above is just a complicated way to say Fearless Presentations.

-Monotone voice is just an offset of the low energy speaker above.
+The monotone voice is just an offset of the low energy speaker above.
 This version, however, often occurs when the speaker is reading a speech or delivering a memorized speech.
 Avoid doing these things and kick your energy up, and you will stop this symptom very easily.

 Fillers occur when we get nervous.
 The more nervous the speaker, the more fillers.
 We have found that people who attend our classes reduce their fillers pretty dramatically automatically because we help them increase their confidence.
-So, if you find that you are using a high concentration of ers, uhm, and you knows, come to one of our classes, and we will help you eliminate this challenge very quickly.
+So, if you find that you are using a high concentration of ers, um, and you know, come to one of our classes, and we will help you eliminate this challenge very quickly.
 (For more details, visit How to Eliminate Ers, Uhms, and Other Fillers in Your Speeches.)

 There are very few things more disrespectful to an audience than going overtime.
 For instance, let's say that you are at a conference and the schedule says that lunch will be at Noon.
 The speaker, right before lunch, though, is a little long-winded.
 At exactly 11:50 AM, people are going to start looking at their watches.
 At 11:58 AM, they will start to squirm.
 By 12:01 PM, the speaker will start to get dirty looks.
 At 12:05 PM, the entire group will be lost.

 One of the great things about the presentation outline that we teach in Fearless Presentations ® is that it helps speakers create presentations that hit time frames EXACTLY.
-In fact, if the organizer came up to one of graduates a few minutes before the speech and said, “I know we gave you 30 minutes on the agenda, but a few speakers ahead of you have gone over.
-Can you do your speech in 20 minutes instead?”
-Our graduates would look back at the organizer, smile, and say, “Piece of cake.”
+In fact, if the organizer came up to one of the graduates a few minutes before the speech and said, "I know we gave you 30 minutes on the agenda, but a few speakers ahead of you have gone over.
+Can you do your speech in 20 minutes instead?"
+Our graduates would look back at the organizer, smile, and say, "Piece of cake."
 The process allows you to adjust your content on-the-fly without reducing the retention or understanding from the audience.
 For details, you can view the class syllabus at Public Speaking Class.

 Need Help with Any of These Public Speaking Mistakes (What Not to do During a Presentation)?